Irys-xyz/Irys-docs/pages/developer-docs/cli/setting-private-key.md

 description: Linking your wallet's private key.
 ---

-# Setting A Private Key
+# Setting a private key

 A private key is required when funding a node or uploading a file.
 If paying using AR, the CLI will automatically try to load a private key stored in "./wallet.json".
 For all other currencies, there is no default behavior and a private key must be specified.